equivalent/equivalent.github.io/_posts/article/2019-11-20-custom-domain-subdomain-for-website-hosted-on-aws-s3.md

 An additional benefit of Cloudflare is that it will provide caching for your static files on DNS level.

-Becase you pay for AWS S3 bucket depending how much data you store but also "how much data is transfered" you may get slightly bigger bill if large files are requested too often (e.g. someone created script pulling large image from your website in infinite loop)
+Because you pay for AWS S3 bucket depending how much data you store but also "how much data is transfered" you may get slightly bigger bill if large files are requested too often (e.g. someone created script pulling large image from your website in infinite loop)